AdaSubst User Guide V1.4r1

 Send good ideas, bug reports, suggestions of improvements to the program or to the documentation, etc. to J-P. Rosen).

 Commercial support is available for this product; please refer to the file support.txt in the doc directory.
-For more information, or if you need any support or assistance for your Ada projects, please visit our Web site or send us a mail.
+For more information, or if you need any support or assistance for your Ada projects, please visit our Web site or send us a mail at info@adalog.fr.